Sloeber/arduino-eclipse-plugin/readme_travis_deploy.md

 ##Nexus Sonatype Deployment

-For deployment we use a free to OSS Nexus setup from Sonatype -- https://oss.sonatype.org/
+For deployment we use a free-to-OSS Nexus setup from Sonatype -- https://oss.sonatype.org/

 Deployment is taken care of by tycho/maven after some configuration in the POM.xml files.
 Essentially pointing a few key variables to the appropriate Nexus repository details and executing _'mvn deploy'_.